 Particulars of your qualifications and skills including references, licences, certificates and training

-IT usage information including email addresses, log-ins, passwords to Portals
+IT usage information including email addresses, log-ins, passwords for portals, URLs, IP addresses

-Your data will be kept for a period of 6 years following the completion of your course.
-This period has been set for the protection of our organisation for the limitation period for the filing of a breach of contract or professional negligence claim.
+Your data will be kept until such time that you request you no longer wish for us to provide you with details and information relating to our products and services and for a further period thereafter of 6 years.
+This period has been set for the protection of our organisation in the event of any complaint or claim for breach of contract or professional negligence claim.
 If such a claim has been filed, the data will be retained for a period of 6 years following resolution of that claim and for 6 years following the resolution of any further claims.
 This period has been determined for the protection of the organisation in the event any professional negligence or breach of contract claims in the event we use representation to defend any claims.

 You have the right to be informed of fair processing information with a view to transparency of data.
 This statement is intended to fulfil that right.

 You have the right to request the information we hold is rectified if it is inaccurate or incomplete.
-You should contact the Data Protection Officer using the above contact information and provide him with the details of any inaccurate or incomplete data.
+You should contact our GDPR Protection Officer using the above contact information and provide him with the details of any inaccurate or incomplete data.
 We will then ensure that this is amended within one month.
 We may, in complex cases, extend this period to two months.

 You have the right to erasure in the form of deletion or removal of personal data where there is no compelling reason for its continued processing.
 We have the right to refuse to erase data where this is necessary in the right of freedom of expression and information, to comply with a legal obligation for the performance of a public interest task, exercise of an official authority, for public health purposes in the public interest, for archiving purposes in the public interest, scientific research, historical research, statistical purposes or the exercise or defence of legal claims.
 You will be advised of the grounds of our refusal should any such request be refused.